gridbugs/gridbugs.org/content/blog/ocaml-tooling-surprises/index.md

 of times.

-Most of the negative experiences from this post happened when I strayed from the Happy Path into parts of the ecosystem that are less polished and battle tested, or that my assumptions ran contrary to the assumptions made by tools.
+Most of the negative experiences from this post happened when I strayed from the happy path into parts of the ecosystem that are less polished and battle tested, or that my assumptions ran contrary to those made by tools.
 If you find yourself struggling with the tools don't beat yourself up about it.
 Remember it's not you - it's the tools.
 Most OCaml users I know struggle.
 I clearly struggle.
 The tooling is always gradually improving and in most cases you can trick the tools into doing what you want.